-Now that the world has embraced the “new normal”, it’s time to examine the residential rental market to determine the expected trends that will shape the industry in 2022.
+Now that the world has embraced the “new normal”, it’s time to examine the residential rental market to determine the expected trends that will shape the industry in the upcoming days.
 Below, we have outlined a couple of predictions that real estate investors should be aware of:

 #1 Increase in Rent Prices